1965 Minamata disease outbreak in Niigata Prefecture: Discovery

 The second outbreak of Minamata disease in Niigata Prefecture was discovered in a very similar way to the original outbreak in Kumamoto Prefecture.
 From the autumn of 1964 to the spring of 1965, cats living along the banks of the Agano River had been seen to go mad and die: "...one cat ran into a small clay cooking stove containing burning charcoal.
 With the pupils of its eyes dilated, salivating, convulsing and uttering a strange cry, the cat breathed its last breath."
 These strange symptoms eventually began to appear in people, too.
 Professor Tadao Tsubaki of Niigata University examined two patients in April and May 1965 and suspected Minamata disease.
 One patient's hair was found to have a mercury level of 390 ppm.
 On 31 May, he reported an outbreak of organic mercury poisoning in the Agano River basin to the prefectural government and made his findings public on 12 June.

 Investigation

 Throughout 1965 and 1966, researchers from the Kumamoto University Research Group (that had been set up to investigate the original outbreak) and Dr. Hajime Hosokawa (the former Chisso hospital director) brought their significant experience from Minamata and applied it to the Niigata outbreak.
 Many lessons were learned from Minamata and the investigation into the cause of the outbreak proceeded much more smoothly than it had in Minamata.
-The prefectural government, Niigata University, citizen's organisations, and local people all worked together to uncover the cause.
+The prefectural government, Niigata University, citizens' organisations, and local people all worked together to uncover the cause.
 In March 1966, factory plant wastewater was reported to be suspected as the source of pollution, and in September, the Ministry of Health and Welfare announced it had discovered methylmercury in moss at the outlet of the Showa Denko factory in Kanose village.